Starting a nail salon business: Blueprint for a beautiful run

 DecisionPros (why It works)Cons (why It doesn't)

-Buying equipmentOwnership: You build equity and can resell the items later.
+Buying new equipmentOwnership: You build equity and can resell the items later.
 Customization: You get exactly what you want (color, brand, features).High up front cost: Significantly increases your initial startup budget (the $25,000+).
 Depreciation: Equipment loses value immediately.

 Leasing equipmentLow initial cost: Preserves your working capital for inventory and operations.
 Modernity: Easier to upgrade to new chairs/curing lamps when technology advances.Long-term cost: You usually pay more in total than if you had bought the equipment outright.
 No equity: You don't own the asset at the end of the lease.